 - Mama Bear: Hypacrosaurus.

 - Noisy Nature: The dinosaurs can't even blink without making loud, synthesized roars.

 - Off Model: Using different CGI models for the same creatures means that, for instance, the T. rex and the Quetzalcoatlus drastically change their appearance from lab scenes to Stock Footage shots.
 Not to mention the Triceratops-Zuniceratops confusion.
-See Somewhere, a Paleontologist Is Crying, below.
+See Artistic License - Paleontology, below.

 - Ptero Soarer: Instead of the relatively accurate Quetzalcoatlus model from When Dinosaurs Roamed America, they use the ugly Dinosaur Planet one.
 It has an overall body size and head-shape that's so wrong, it looks as if someone beat it halfway into a Pteranodon with a hammer.
 Oh, and they call it a "flying dinosaur".
 Really.